 (Actually, I additionally disfavored helping any poor person who was smoking tobacco or drinking alcohol or using other drugs.
 I didn’t know that there are at least three good reasons for poor people smoking, drinking, and getting stoned.
 First, addiction is a medical problem, not a criminal issue or a character defect.
 Second, the majority of homeless people in industrialized countries have serious, untreated health problems.
-Many of them use tobacco, alcohol, and other drugs to cope with the underlying health problem Third, desperate poverty is physically painful, intellectually bleak, emotionally devastating, and soul crushing.
+Many of them use tobacco, alcohol, and other drugs to cope with the underlying health problem because they don’t have adequate access to healthcare, especially mental healthcare.
+Third, desperate poverty is physically painful, intellectually bleak, emotionally devastating, and soul crushing.
 Tobacco, alcohol, and other drugs are almost the only ways to have a temporary break from the horror of being alive.)

 If I were suddenly middle class again, I sincerely don’t know how I would feel about me directly giving money to poor and homeless people.
 I’m not saying, “I was wrong back then, but I’m wiser now.”
 Furthermore, I’m emphatically not saying that you are wrong if disfavor giving your money directly to a poor or homeless person.